 The contact between the rear of the tongue and the soft palate are important to activate the esophagus, stomach, intestines and other vital organs.
 The tongue’s contact with the soft palate is also important to oppose a dominant gag reflex: gaging or cascade vomiting, a dominant gag reflex makes it difficult to swallow solid consistencies.

 Breathing through the nose and a closed mouth are essential for a safe and effective swallowing ability.

-IQoro is a new and unique neuromuscular treatment method that requires just 30 seconds’ exercise, three times per day.
+IQoro is a treatment method that requires just 30 seconds’ exercise, three times per day.
 IQoro acts on and regenerates the entire swallowing process.
 It stimulates the sensory nerves in the mouth, and by doing this reaches the brain’s control system for the swallowing process.

 This control system is closely linked to the control systems for other bodily functions, including breathing, the ability to make speech sounds, facial expression, postural control, stomach and intestine functions, and more.
 IQoro activates the body’s own pre-programmed systems – a natural chain of nerve pathways and muscles from the face, oral cavity, pharynx, esophagus, and down to the diaphragm.